Jump to:

 History

-This should include pre-injury gastrointestinal function and medical conditions, current bowel program, current symptoms including abdominal distention, respiratory compromise, early satiety, nausea, evacuation difficulty, unplanned evacuations, rectal bleeding, diarrhea, constipation and pain.
+This should include pre-injury gastrointestinal function and medical conditions, current bowel program, current symptoms including abdominal distention, respiratory compromise, early satiety, nausea, evacuation difficulty, unplanned evacuations, pain, autonomic dysreflexia, constipation, diarrhea, and rectal bleeding.
+It is vital to troubleshoot these common symptoms to troubleshoot appropriately and to prevent recurrence.
+For instance, autonomic dysreflexia can be due to a pain stimulant which can consist of any of the following: hemorrhoids or fissures, overdistended bowel (due to constipation, impaction, inconsistent bowel care), or improperly done digital stimulation.
+Likewise, constipation can be due to any combination of the following: not being on a regularly scheduled bowel regimen, low fiber diet, prolonged bed rest, taking certain medications including anticholinergics and narcotics, and even incomplete emptying during bowel care.
+Rectal bleeding can be attributed to hemorrhoids, rectal fissures, hard stools, trauma during digital stimulation of the anus, or GI bleeding.
+Diarrhea can be due to a multitude of causes including overuse of laxatives or stool softeners, current infection, taking antibiotics, stress, constipation, and potentially intake of coffee, tea, soft drinks or spicy foods.
 History should also include defecation or bowel care frequency and medication use.
-Daily fluid intake, diet (amount of fiber intake and calorie frequency), activity level, components of bowel care, time for bowel program, and characteristics (amount, consistency, presence of blood) of the stool should also be explored.4 Standardized assessment forms exist, such as the International SCI Bowel Function Basic Data Set, SCI-QOL, and NBD score.11
+Daily fluid intake, diet (amount of fiber intake and calorie frequency), activity level, components of bowel care, time for bowel program, and characteristics (amount, consistency, presence of blood) of the stool should also be explored.7 Standardized assessment forms exist, such as the International SCI Bowel Function Basic Data Set, SCI-Quality of Life (SCI-QOL), and Neurogenic Bowel Dysfunction (NBD) score.1

 Physical examination

-The patient physical examination should be performed at onset and annually thereafter in stable situations.
-The examination should include a complete abdominal assessment, rectal examination, assessment of anal sphincter tone, anal sensation and voluntary contraction, and elicitation of anocutaneous and bulbocavernosus reflexes to determine if the patient has reflexic or areflexic bowel.4,6,7
+The patient’s physical examination should be performed at onset and annually thereafter in stable situations.
+The examination should include a complete abdominal assessment, rectal examination, assessment of anal sphincter tone, anal sensation and voluntary contraction, and elicitation of anocutaneous and bulbocavernosus reflexes to determine if the patient has reflexic or areflexic bowel.8,11

 Functional assessment